OKTOTV/OktolabMediaBundle/README.md

 # OktolabMediaBundle
-In- and exportable media-metainformations with Api
+In- and exportable media-metainformations with Api.

+Notice: Standalone, the OktolabMediaBundle isn't very useful.
+It is intended to be overwritten and extended.
+Check out the OktoMediaBundle (https://github.com/OKTOTV/OktoMediaBundle) for a more finished and ready to use Bundle.
 ## Installation
 ```
 composer require oktolab/media-bundle